 Data Governance Working Group

-Data Governance in the Human Brain Project includes multiple groups with responsibility for developing, approving, organising and implementing policies, procedures and standards for the most effective use of the Human Brain Project’s structured and unstructured data.
+Data Governance in the Human Brain Project included multiple groups with responsibility for developing, approving, organising and implementing policies, procedures and standards for the most effective use of the Human Brain Project’s structured and unstructured data.
 Work on data governance includes questions of data protection as well as broader data management issues.

 Data Governance Working Group